Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Introduction

-In this work, we attempt to systematically understand the three-loop braiding statistics for gauged interacting fermionic SPT (FSPT) systems with general Abelian symmetry groups.
+In this work, we attempt to systematically understand the three-loop braiding statistics for gauged interacting FSPT systems with general Abelian unitary symmetries.
 In particular, we discover new types of non-Abelian three-loop braiding statistics that can be only realized in the presence of fermionic particles (accordingly beyond Dijkgraaf-Witten theories).
 The simplest symmetry group supporting such kind of non-Abelian three-loop braiding process is $\mathbb{Z}_2 \times \mathbb{Z}_8$ or $\mathbb{Z}_4 \times \mathbb{Z}_4$.
 (More precisely, the corresponding total groups are $G^f=\mathbb{Z}_2^f\times\mathbb{Z}_2 \times \mathbb{Z}_8$ or $\mathbb{Z}_2^f\times\mathbb{Z}_4 \times \mathbb{Z}_4$ if we include the total fermion parity symmetry $\mathbb{Z}_2^f$.)
-A simple physical picture describing the corresponding non-Abelian statistics can be viewed as attaching an open Majorana chain onto a pair of linked flux lines ($\mathbb{Z}_2$ and $\mathbb{Z}_8$ unit flux lines for the former case and two different $\mathbb{Z}_4$ unit flux lines for the latter case).
-In 1D, it has been shown that a Majorana chain will carry two protected Majorana zero modes on its open ends \cite{Kitaev2001}.
-Interestingly, in 3D, a flux line attached with a Majorana zero mode must be linked to another flux line as shown in Fig.~\ref{Fig2}.
-Instead, if the loops are unlinked, they can never carry Majorana zero modes, as one can always smoothly shrink the flux loops into a point like excitation with a single Majorana zero mode on it.
-However, it is well known that in 3D a point like object can only be boson or fermion, and it is impossible to carry Ising non-Abelian statistics induced via the Majorana zero mode.
-In such a way, it is much easier to understand the non-Abelian nature of the three-loop braiding statistics, since a pair of linked flux lines always carries two topological Majorana zero modes that generate the two-fold degeneracy.
-Similar to the 2D case, the braiding statistics between two loops that linked with a third loop should be characterized by a unitary matrix instead of a phase factor.
-Another way to understand the non-Abelian nature of the three-loop braiding statistics is to use the standard dimension reduction method to deform the 3D lattice model into a 2D lattice model\cite{Tantivasadakarn}, e.g, by shrinking the z-direction to single lattice spacing such that the flux line along the z-direction can be regarded as a 2D particle which is nothing but the well known Ising non-Ableian anyon\cite{Kitaev2006} with quantum dimension $\sqrt{2}$.
-Not only we uncover this new Majorana-type non-Abelian three-loop braiding, but we also derive a classification of 3D FPST phases with Abelian symmetry.
+A simple physical picture describing the corresponding non-Abelian statistics can be viewed as attaching an open Kitaev's Majorana chain onto a pair of linked flux lines ($\mathbb{Z}_2$ and $\mathbb{Z}_8$ unit flux lines for the former case and two different $\mathbb{Z}_4$ unit flux lines for the latter case).